Newsboys' strike of 1899: Background

 At the turn of the century, newsboys were essential to newspaper distribution.
 While morning editions of the paper were often delivered directly to subscribers, the afternoon editions relied almost exclusively on newsboys to sell.
 Most of the newsboys came from poor immigrant families and sold papers in the afternoons and evenings, after their school activities.
-They bought papers at 50¢ per hundred, and sold them at 1 cent each, for a profit of half a cent per paper.
+They bought papers at 50¢ per hundred and sold them at 1 cent each, for a profit of half a cent per paper.

 There were newsboy strikes several years before the events of 1899, including those in 1886, 1887, and 1889.
 The last notable strike that the newsboys held against the World and the Journal was in August 1889.

-In 1898, with the Spanish–American War increasing newspaper sales, several publishers raised the cost of a newsboy's bundle of 100 newspapers from 50¢ to 60¢, a price increase that at the time was offset by the increased sales.
-After the war, many papers reduced the cost back to previous levels, with the notable exceptions of The Evening World and the New York Evening Journal.
+In 1898, with the Spanish–American War increasing newspaper sales, several publishers raised the cost of a newsboy's bundle of 100 newspapers from 50¢ to 60¢, The Evening World (the World) and the New York Evening Journal (the Journal) were two publishers that raised its prices, and while the newsboys did not protest at the time, they later felt the financial consequences of the increased prices when the war ended.

 Strike

 Early days

 On July 18, 1899, a group of newsboys in Long Island City turned over a distribution wagon for the New York Journal.
-In City Hall Park a day later, they declared a strike against the papers of Joseph Pulitzer, publisher of the World, and William Randolph Hearst, publisher of the Journal, until prices were rolled back to 50¢ per hundred.
+In City Hall Park a day later, they officially formed "The Newsboy Union" and declared a strike against the papers of Joseph Pulitzer, publisher of the World, and William Randolph Hearst, publisher of the Journal, until prices were rolled back to 50¢ per hundred.
 The newsboys of Manhattan and Brooklyn were quick to follow on July 20.
+The newsboys of Jersey City also joined, decided at a meeting they held by the ferry at Exchange Place.
+There were originally three hundred newsboys in the strike, but as more regions of New York joined, there may have been three thousand members.
+The union requested to speak with the World and the Journal, but because the newsboys were children, they did not respond back.

 The newsboys' methods were violent in the early days of the strike.
-Any man or boy found to be selling the two boycotted papers would be mobbed by a group of strikers, beaten, and his papers destroyed.
+Anybody found to be selling the two boycotted papers would be mobbed by a group of strikers, beaten, and his papers destroyed.
+They would also mob wagons and drivers distributing the papers.
+Women and girls fared a little better because, as union leader Kid Blink put it, "A feller can't soak a lady."
 The newspaper owners paid grown men to sell their papers, offering them police protection, but the strikers often found ways to distract the officers so they could get at the "scabs."
-Women and girls fared a little better because, as union leader Kid Blink put it, "A feller can't soak a lady."
+Many of the men did not show up to work because they sympathized with the newsboys.

-The newsboys also distributed flyers and hung signs around the city, encouraging people to help them in their cause by not buying the World and Journal.
+The newsboys distributed banners, pins, pamphlets, and flyers, encouraging people to help them in their cause by not buying the World and the Journal.
+Eventually, advertisers either removed their advertisements from the papers or requested for the prices to decrease because newspapers were not being circulated, or possibly because they empathized with the newsboys.